 These vegan mango popsicles are made with coconut milk and toasted coconut, which pair perfectly with refreshing mango on hot summer days.

-My childhood home was 10 minutes away from the beach by foot.
+My childhood home in Odessa, Ukraine was a 10-minute walk from the beach.
 From late spring up until September 1st – the first day of the Ukrainian school year – my mom would take my sister and I to the beach every single day.
-To clarify, she took us as well as a handful of other neighborhood kids; other times, we’d be taken by someone else’s mom.
+To clarify, she took us as well as a handful of other neighborhood kids (other times, we’d be taken by someone else’s mom).
 Most days we’d get there by 8 a.m. to claim the coveted spot as close to the water as possible.

 The beach in Odessa is unlike any other I’ve been to since.
 The sand is fine and soft, the Black Sea warm, gentle and shallow.
 We’d hang out there until the early afternoon – us kids digging sand castles and wading in the waves, the moms smoking cigarettes and trading gossip.
 We would usually head home by 1 p.m., before the sun got too high up in the sky.

 Naturally, I hold the belief that the beach path ice cream of my childhood is the best ice cream on earth.
 And it’s not even a long shot.
 Ukrainian ice cream is fattier and less sugary than American, and is made with full-fat dairy that is by default grass-fed and organic, and you just can’t go wrong with that.
 Now that I’m a grown adult, there is very little ice cream in my life.
 It’s not intentional, but having eaten so much of it as a kid, I feel like I’ve had my fill.
-I’ve also noticed that as I get older, I’m craving less sugar, and more salty and savory instead (looking at you, French cheese + baguette combo).
+I’ve also noticed that as I get older, I’m craving less sugar, and more salty and savory instead.

 Cheers to summer food memories!Print